Top Row: Jessica Hendry Nelson, Sage Klein, Amya Hankton, Gwen Hall, Jenna Massey, Matt Schroeder, J.A. Holm

 & Many Thanks

-to all the editors, staff members, interns, and volunteers who made Blackbird’s third flight, volume twenty-three, number three possible.
+to all the editors, staff members, interns, and volunteers who made Blackbird’s flight, volume twenty-four, number one possible.

 Special thanks to Jessica Hendry Nelson for her unwavering commitment to uplifting and supporting this team.
 Her endless energy, creativity, and positivity made this Flight a delight to create.